 I refuse to weigh my every word for its potential to offend a moderator.

 This is not a place where the real-life me wants to expose itself.

 Sock puppets for the world, thanks to LQ over-moderation!

 PS: I was told to take it to jeremy.
 I prefer to take it to the people, openly.
-This is a judgement I have far more trust in.
+This is a judgement I have far more trust in (no offense).